bluefroguk1/empire-dump/content/Wiki/Senate Motions/Construct summer sinecure.md

 * The Arcane Architect will need to provide additional necessary details about the commission including the Region where it well be located and the method of appointing the associated title.
 ## Constitution
 * When complete the sinecure will create a title [[Keeper of the Cox]].
-* It is not possible to create a sinecure that produces [[Vis]] without an appropriate [[Opportunity]]; it is assumed that the Arcane Architect is in possession of such a thing.
+* It is not possible to create a sinecure that produces [[Vis]] without an appropriate Opportunity; it is assumed that the Arcane Architect is in possession of such a thing.
 * The strict wording of the powers of the Arcane Architect suggested that they could commission ''structures that will produce crystal mana.''
 Summer vis is not crystal mana; the Constitutional Court sought the guidance of the [[Imperial Senate]] on whether they intended to allow structures that produce vis to be included in the Architect's remit, and the Senators confirmed that they did.